TahaMagdy/AI-project/README.md

 } // end class myClass
 ```

-* Any control statment `if, while, for, ...` follows this pattern of functions (Multi-comment before it, comment after the end curly brace, comment before any line)
+* Any control statment `if, while, for, ...` follows this pattern (Multi-comment before it, comment after the end curly brace, comment before any line)

 > This helps everyone to read and maintain the code **even when you're maintaining someone else code**